wandss/FileNetPEAPI/README.md

 Each task inside this list, is a python dictionary object.*

 ###Tasks are the final objects from a Queue.
 Is possible to interact with them and do the following actions:
-- Reassign the task to other user,
+- Reassign a task to other user,
-- Add a comment,
+- Add comment to a task,
-- Locks it, so other users can’t interact while you're working with it,
+- Locks a task, so other users can’t interact with it while you're working,
 - Unlocks the task without saving any modifications,
 - Show comments,
 - Show information from a task,
-- Show information from documents attached to a the task.
+- Show information from documents attached to the task.

 ####Showing information from tasks:
 *You can iterate tasks:*